-1.2 Credit 19.3: Long-term Carbon Storage
+1.2 Long-term Carbon Storage

-Credit 19.3 of Green Star - Design & As-Built NZv1.1 rewards the long-term storage of carbon previously removed from the atmosphere and stored in the fabric of the building during its operating life.
+Green Star rewards the long-term storage of carbon previously removed from the atmosphere and stored in the fabric of the building during its operating life.
 This is to encourage the use of materials which have intrinsic carbon storage properties, for example, wood/biomass.
-Note that storage of carbon is excluded as an upfront carbon emissions reduction method in credit 19.1.